takzok/csqmsgdiff/README.md

 # csqmsgdiff

-This application parses IBM MQ for z / OS system messages from the manual on the Knowledge Center and outputs the differences between versions.
+This application parses IBM MQ for z/OS system messages from the manual on the Knowledge Center and outputs the differences between versions.

 ## Prerequisties